Afokenelly27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that gives permission to file other users but not to owner and groups
+a script that sets the mode of the file to a certain sort